Two-Row Barley | Honey Malt | SRM 15 – 70 | Plump > 2.2mm

 PROCESS 1-day steep – 6-7 day germination – 38h kiln – cured at 95⁰C

-A Not-Too-Sweet Alternative to Caramel Malt.
-We developed this malt at the specific request of Dan at Wooden Robot.
-Typically known as honey malt in the US, the residual sugar in Bruehmalt imparts a permanent sweetness to a recipe—not unlike caramel malt—but with less unctuous, toffee characteristics.
+A not-too-sweet alternative to caramel malt that is typically referred to as honey malt in the U.S. The residual sugar in Bruehmalt imparts a permanent sweetness to a recipe—not unlike caramel malt—but with less unctuous, toffee characteristics.